Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 Tips If You Are In Bali For Nyepi

-Obviously if you arrive expecting Nyepi, that is best, but if you arrive and it is a complete surprise, that’s okay too.
+Obviously, if you arrive expecting Nyepi, that is best, but if you arrive and it is a complete surprise, that’s okay too.

 There are some things you can do.

 Many hotels on the island are prepared with food for guests.
-It is usually asked to be ordered ahead of time so there is time to prepare.
+It is usually asked to be ordered ahead of time, so there is time to prepare.

 This day is a perfect time to unwind in your hotel room.
 You can nap, read or meditate.

-Movement around the interior of hotels is usually permitted but asked to be kept at minimum.
+Movement around the interior of hotels is usually permitted but asked to be kept at a minimum.
 If staying at a spa, it is the perfect excuse to have a full day spa treatment to help relax and unwind.

-At night, with the whole island being shut off and the lack of any light pollution, you are in for the best night time sky view.
+At night, with the whole island being shut off and the lack of any light pollution, you are in for the best nighttime sky view.

 If you are not interested in experiencing Nyepi at all, then it is recommended that you make arrangements to head to an island that does not observe the holiday.